Dolfost/nodesExctractor/README.md

 Then you can try to install my script.

 Briefly about him:
-For the first time it is desirable to run the script without arguments (by the word arguments, I mean -cnn, -mnn, -n) The script will check if there is a working directory in the folder /Downloads, if it is not detected, the script will create it.
+This script was created specifically to simplify the installation of models for the program 'Stick Nodes'.
+In short, you need to put archives and format files .nodes в папку 'sdcard/Downloads/Nodes', run termux, and run the script with the desired parameters.
-During subsequent launches, the script will check for working directories.
-If they are not, he will try to create them and notify you.
+Ain will unzip the archives and move the all files in .nodes format to the specified folder.
+(Depends on the key that you specify when you run the script)
 So, this script works with two folders: 'sdcard/Downloads' and 'sdcard/Stick Nodes'.

 ##### _sdcard/Downloads/Nodes:_